vEnhance/1802/src/ipep.typ

 - If rewriting as a double or triple integral fails, then the strategy is instead to *change variables*.
-  This method will be covered extensively in @sec-chvar.
+  This method will be covered extensively in @ch-chvar.

 So to summarize
 #idea[